mlmedia/form_validator/README.md

   - "data-counterpart-error" - error thrown to a counterpart field (e.g. confirm password)
   - "data-counterpart" - name attribute of the counterpart field to throw the error (e.g. password)

-- error messages are thrown to "error-container" element within the respective "field-group" element and "errors" container
+4. Include an "error-container" element within the respective "field-group" element in order to display inline errors for any of the fields within that field group.
+Add an an element with an "all-errors-container" class in order to display and contain all of the errors of the form.

 An example of the form markup is shown below: